ekim1707/projects/readme.md

 If they choose to delete an entry, you will prompt them for the person's name and delete the given person's entry.
 If they choose to list all entries, you will go through all entries in the dictionary and print each out to the terminal.
 If they choose to quit, end the program.

-Example session:

-$ python phonebook.py

-Electronic Phone Book:

-Look up an entry
-Set an entry
-Delete an entry
-List all entries
-Quit

-What do you want to do (1-5)?
-2
-Name: Melissa
-Phone Number: 584-394-5857
-Entry stored for Melissa.

-Electronic Phone Book:

-Look up an entry
-Set an entry
-Delete an entry
-List all entries
-Quit

-What do you want to do (1-5)?
-2
-Name: Igor
-Phone Number: 857-485-2935
-Entry stored for Igor.

-Electronic Phone Book:

-Look up an entry
-Set an entry
-Delete an entry
-List all entries
-Quit

-What do you want to do (1-5)?
-2
-Name: Jazz
-Phone Number: 334-584-2345
-Entry stored for Jazz.

-Electronic Phone Book:

-Look up an entry
-Set an entry
-Delete an entry
-List all entries
-Quit

-What do you want to do (1-5)?
-1
-Name: Melissa
-Found entry for Melissa: 584-394-5857

-Electronic Phone Book:

-Look up an entry
-Set an entry
-Delete an entry
-List all entries
-Quit

-What do you want to do (1-5)?
-3
-Name: Melissa
-Deleted entry for Melissa

-Electronic Phone Book:

-Look up an entry
-Set an entry
-Delete an entry
-List all entries
-Quit

-What do you want to do (1-5)?
-4 Found entry for Igor: 857-485-2935
-Found entry for Jazz: 334-584-2345

-Electronic Phone Book:

-Look up an entry
-Set an entry
-Delete an entry
-List all entries
-Quit

-What do you want to do (1-5)?
-5 Bye.

 4. [shapes.py](https://github.com/ekim1707/secondclasspython/blob/master/shapes.py)